Understanding Gender, Biomantic Orientation, And Romantic Attraction

 Are romantic and sexual orientation always the same?

-For many people, the genders to which a person is romantically attracted are the same as those to which they are sexually attracted.
+For many people, the genders to which they are romantically and sexually attracted are the same.
 In this case, a romantic orientation label might not be used, as the person may group their romantic attraction with their sexuality.
+However, some people have different romantic and sexual orientations.
+For example, men who only feel romantic attraction towards men but feel sexually attracted to both men and women might identify as homoromantic and bisexual.

 What is the asexual sexual orientation?